robisim74/angular-l10n/README.md

 ## AoT compilation, Server Side Rendering & strict
 This library is compatible with AoT compilation & Server Side Rendering.
 It also supports the `strict` TypeScript compiler option.
+> Note that this library is for translation at runtime, and not for translation during the building process: so we recommend using the _Angular i18n_ native solution for SSR.

 ## Usage
 - **Angular v5**